 Each day is a different adventure.
 There are so many places to climb with such a variety of climbing available that it defies the imagination.
 Beacon Rock offers long multi-pitch traditional climbing on flawless rock while the Ozone offers bolted sport climbing at every level.
 We will visit and climb at various locations throughout the Gorge until we leave for Smith Rocks where we will climb with our celebrity guest climbers.
 This is an amazing opportunity to learn from the best.
 You will get a chance to hang with the big dogs!

 While days at Smith Rocks in July and August can be very warm we will round out our days with some swimming and relaxing at nearby Steelhead Falls.
 Perhaps we will even get the chance to slackline across the falls!

 When we return to the Gorge a day of R&R includes swimming at the popular Mosier pocket, Coburg beach on the Columbia, climbing Dog Creek Falls and a hike/swim down the spectacular Oneonta Gorge.
 There really is something for everyone in this camp.
 While all camps are focused on fun, safety is our number one concern.
 This camp will include professional instruction and all the basic tools and techniques necessary for safe climbing.
 You are expected to have your own harness, climbing shoes and personal anchor.
 All other climbing gear is provided by the camp.

 So are you ready to rock?
 There’s a lot to see and do here in the Columbia River Gorge.
 I look forward to meeting you all and getting outside to do some climbing soon.

 - Rick Harrell Climbing camp coordinator and instructor

-Check out this video featuring celebrity climber Lynn Hill
+Check out this video featuring our 2013 celebrity climber Lynn Hill